Azure-Samples/linux-postgres-migration/modules/MODULE-3.md

 ]
 ```

-## connect to the postgres server using bash and psql
+## Connect to the PostgreSQL server using bash and psql

-### run the following commands on your local machine
+Run the following commands on the remote machine

 ```bash
 MANAGED_IDENTITY_NAME=240900-linux-postgres-identity